parapluu/lock_benchmarking/README.md

 **Lock Description:**: CC-Synch and H-Synch is described in ["Revisiting the combining synchronization technique"][SynchPaper].
-  The CC-Synch and H-Synch implementations are taken from teh source ["code provided by the authors"][SynchSource]] of CC-Synch and H-Synch.
+  The CC-Synch and H-Synch implementations are taken from the source ["code provided by the authors"][SynchSource]] of CC-Synch and H-Synch.